COLLEGE ACCESS & POST-SECONDARY SUCCESS

 - Capstone 8th grade program focused on helping students articulate what is important to them for their future, building the skills they will need for high school such as organization and time management, and providing concrete information about the role of GPA and other factors for college admissions and the financial aid process.

-Excel’s 9-12 College Access Program is designed to guide our high school students as they continue to develop college going identities and the non-cognitive skills essential for success in college and beyond.
-All high school students will participate in a weekly class taught by Excel’s CAPS team, beginning in 9th grade and continuing through graduation.
-These seminar courses will encourage students to develop their identities and values as the foundation for exploring college and other post-secondary options and setting personally relevant goals for their lives.
-The general themes discussed in this course will be:
+The 9-10 grade program is designed to guide our high school students as they continue to develop and realize their values and identities and the non-cognitive skills essential for success in life beyond high school.
+Students will have multiple individual meetings with a CAPS counselor and opportunities to attend workshops to encourage students to develop their identities and values as the foundation for exploring college and other post-secondary options and setting personally relevant goals for their lives.
+The general themes discussed will be:

 Excel’s College and Career Counseling team offers individualized support to our 11th and 12th graders and their families as they explore their post-secondary options and make decisions for their lives after high school graduation.
 Counselors will offer support with both the college application and the financial aid application process, including one-on-one meetings with students and families.

-Excel’s two Post-Secondary Support advisors support students in some of the following ways once they have graduated from high school:
+Excel’s two Post-Secondary Support Counselors support students in some of the following ways once they have graduated from high school:

 - Check-ins with students via email/text/phone/facebook at least three times per semester

 - Visits to all local first and second year college students on their campuses